Distracted Driving Accident Lawyer

 To add to this, it is a violation of Texas Transportation Code Section 545.4252 to use an electronic device while operating a vehicle on public school property.
 Because a school parking lot is not a public roadway, this section was added.
 As a result, you are not permitted to use your mobile device while operating a vehicle, even in a public school parking lot – or anywhere else on school property.

 Texas Transportation Code Section 545.425 is even stricter when it comes to drivers under the age of 18.
 A driver under the age of 18 is not only not permitted to use a mobile device for reading, writing, or sending messages, but they are also not permitted to use a hands-free device.CASE EVALUATIONS ARE COMPLETELY FREE

-If you or someone you know needs the assistance of a Dallas distracted driving lawyer in an injury case call (972) 599 4100 for a free consultation and a free strategy session with a personal injury lawyer in Dallas.
+If you or someone you know needs the assistance of a Dallas distracted driving accident lawyer in an injury case call (972) 599 4100 for a free consultation and a free strategy session with a personal injury attorney in Dallas.
 The strategy session includes a summary of your case, identification of the legal issues involved with your case, and identifying those legal issues that will help maximize your recovery in your case.
 We will email a copy of this strategy session to you for you to keep.

 There is no fee unless and until you win!
 If we work on your case, we charge a contingency fee, which means that if we don’t win, we don’t get paid.
 The better we serve you, the better we are compensated – our interest is the same as yours.

 Click the following link for directions to our Addison office: